Non-Medication Approaches to Anxiety: A Gentle Overview

 Always consult with healthcare providers before starting new supplements, especially if you're taking medications or have health conditions.
 Supplements can interact with prescription drugs and may not be suitable for everyone.

-- • Adaptogenic herbs (like ashwagandha or rhodiola)
+- • Traditionally used herbs (like ashwagandha or rhodiola)

-- • Calming amino acids (like GABA or L-theanine)
+- • Amino acids long associated with calm (like L-theanine)

 Convenience